skeema/skeema/README.md

 ## Compiling

 Requires the [Go programming language toolchain](https://golang.org/dl/).
-Go version 1.6 or later is needed in order to properly use vendored dependencies.
+The latest version, Go version 1.10, is currently required.
+Older versions may be supported in the near future.

 To download, build, and install Skeema, run: